 And so his disciple said, “Buddha, doesn’t that bother you, all these people saying all these nasty things about you, criticizing you?”

-So when Buddha got back... his disciple was sitting there—and he took the bowl and he moved it.
-And he goes, “Whose bowl is it?”
+So when Buddha got back... his disciple was sitting quiet & still — and so Buddha sat down near him.
+He took his bowl and he moved it toward his deciple.
+And he goes, “Whose bowl is this?”
 And the disciple said, “It’s your bowl.”
-So he moved it a little closer to the disciple and says, “Well, whose bowl is it?”
-He goes, “Yeah, it’s still your bowl.”
+He moved it a little closer to the disciple and said, “Well, now whose bowl is it?”
+His deciple goes, “It’s still your bowl.”

 He kept doing that and asking him, “ Whose bowl is it; whose bowl is it?”
 And the disciple kept saying, “It’s your bowl; it’s your bowl.”
-And then finally he took the bowl and he put it in the disciple’s lap and he said, “Now, whose bowl is it?”
-He goes, “It’s still your bowl.”
+And then finally he took the bowl and he put it in his disciple’s lap and said, “Now, whose bowl is it?”
+Ane his deciple still said, “It’s still your bowl.”

 Buddha's Bowl